Gagancreates/Gagancreates/README.md

 Building at the intersection of ML research and production systems.

+AI Engineer at **[RowboatLabs](https://www.rowboatlabs.com)** , Prev.
 Founder of **[zTutor](https://ztutor.app)** — an AI video generation platform with 2000+ users, backed by 3F Venture Capital.
 Running **[Eunice Labs](https://huggingface.co/Eunice-Labs)**, an independent AI research lab where I fine-tune LLMs, publish open-source models, and write research.
 Currently working on ARIA - adaptive reasoning token calibration in LLMs.

 I ship fast, go deep, and put everything on GitHub.